elmbeech/mistkit/README.md

 In the book "[Q is for quantum](https://www.qisforquantum.org/)", Terry Rudolph describes a formalism with white balls <span style="white-space: nowrap;">(|0>)</span> and black balls <span style="white-space: nowrap;">(|1>)</span>, termed [misty state](https://youtu.be/vqave0V5qAA), to teach quantum theory and quantum computing to folks with only a basic knowledge of arithmetic.

-This formalism was for teaching adapted by others and further developed by Adrian German, Edwin Barnes, Marcelo Pias, Qiao Xiang, Sophia Economou.
+This formalism was for teaching adapted and further developed, amongst others, by Adrian German, Edwin Barnes, Marcelo Pias, Qiao Xiang, and Sophia Economou.

 + https://arxiv.org/abs/2005.07874  # Economou, Rudolph, Barnes 2020
 + https://arxiv.org/abs/2210.02868  # Economou, Barnes 2022